The Aquarian Gospel of

 17) I think the Jews have built a wall about themselves, and they see nothing on the other side of it.

-18) They do not know that flowers are blooming over there; that sowing times and reaping times belong to anybody but the Jews.
+18) They do not know that flowers are blooming over there; that sowing times and reaping times belong to anybody (and the Jews).

 19) It surely would be well if we could break these barriers down so that the Jews might see that God has other children that are just as greatly blest.